RCCRAFT1/Prodigy-Hack/README.md

-# Scamming-Scammers
+# Prodigy-Hack
-Scam Scammers With This Tool!
+Hack Prodigy With This Tool!

 I update this tool a little bit everyday so it's prepaired for it's final devopment.
 I will update this tool to make it work.